jadvani/CCTV-crashes-detector/README.md

 3. Predict a single image with src/pocs/predict-single-image.py

-## How to run the complete framework solution
+## Run the complete framework solution

 1. Download at least one of the accident directories from CADP.
 2. src/detection_framework/process_folder.py will run all the detection steps needed to perform the classification: OpenCV + YOLO + CNN